DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 into ‘offline’ media continued with the announcement, in April 2009, of a partnership with Sony ‘to expand its library of movies and TV shows’.
-The extent to which YouTube is an accepted part of the media landscape is reflected in the decision of the Library of Congress to create its own YouTube channel.
+The extent to which YouTube is an accepted part of the media landscape is also reflected in the decision of the Library of Congress to create its own YouTube channel.
 During spring 2009, the Library announced that it would begin to upload millions of clips to YouTube.